occam-ra-zor/Adverserial-Attacks-and-Defenses-in-Deep-Learning/README.md

-# Adverserial Attacks and Defenses in Deep Learning
+# Adversarial Attacks and Defenses  in Deep Learning

-Following is the list papers that for understanding about Adverserial Attacks and Defenses.Along with the PyTorch Code I implemented(not Yet)
+Following is the list of papers that I have read for understanding about Adverserial Attacks and Defenses.
+Along with the PyTorch Code I implemented (not Yet added).

 ## Papers